p3d-project/p3d-docs/README.md

 ## Dev Rules
-For website styling, use Tailwind CSS + DaisyUI + standard CSS For website components, use Vue or React.
+For website styling, use Tailwind CSS + DaisyUI + standard CSS For website components, use React.
 - React is more industry standard (more people will know it)
-- Vue is more intuative (easier for first-time learners)

 ## Website URLs
 http://p3dual.com/